techsenger/patternfx/README.md

 often results in complex derived properties, numerous listeners, and implicit control flow that is difficult to reason about and debug.

-MVP, on the other hand, allows interaction-heavy and algorithmic logic to be tested directly by verifying the `Presenter`’s interactions with a mocked `View`.
-While testing data and state transitions in MVP is typically more verbose and requires more setup, it remains effective in scenarios where UI behavior cannot be naturally modeled as state.
+MVP, on the other hand, allows interaction-heavy and algorithmic logic.
+So, it remains effective in scenarios where UI behavior cannot be naturally modeled as state.

+From a testability perspective, MVVM has an advantage over MVP because the `ViewModel` is an ideal unit for testing.
+In contrast, in MVP you need to mock the `View` in every `Presenter` test, which introduces boilerplate.

+Conceptually, MVVM is centered around modeling UI as a projection of state, while MVP models UI behavior as an explicit sequence of interactions.
+The more deterministic and state-driven the UI is, the more natural MVVM becomes.
+The more procedural and interaction-driven it is, the more natural MVP becomes.

 Thus, when choosing between MVP and MVVM, it is also important to consider the nature of the application: MVVM may be more suitable for primarily data-driven interfaces (e.g., forms and dashboards), while MVP often fits better